kristoferhallen/cicdlinkoping/README.md

 Time | What
 ------------- | -------------
-9:00 | Coffe and something to eat
+9:00 | Coffee and something to eat
 9:15 | Introduction.
 Kristofer Hallén
 9:30 | Presentation - Ericsson
 9:50 | Presentation - Cambio